Your web browser is outdated and may be insecure

 The NMC also has further information on making a self-referral, including when you don't need to.

-NMC investigations can be lengthy and you may find that you have restrictions placed upon your practice whilst under investigation.
+NMC investigations can be lengthy and you may have restrictions placed on your practice whilst under investigation.
 This can include limits on where you can work or the type of work you can do.

 You may have concerns about maintaining your registration through Continuing Professional Development (CPD) and accessing other learning; the latter can be harder if you're not working under a contract of employment as this is often a condition of acceptance onto courses.
 Continue with your CPD, your reflection on what has happened, and any learning that is relevant to your situation.